Bursting with zesty lemon flavour combined with sweet coconut, these delicious muffins are light yet moist, and so moreish!

 In terms of baking pans, any standard muffin tray will do.
 Silicone pans are great as they’re non-stick and spread heat more evenly.
 However, I currently use one similar to this one pictured below and then either use muffin cases or spray the pan with non-stick cake pan spray!

-Plus, these lemon coconut muffins are freezable!
+Yes, these lemon coconut muffins are freezable.
 I like to make a batch, individually wrap them and take one out when I need a snack or a quick breakfast.

 If you try this recipe I’d love to see!
 You can show me by tagging me @bakerjoblog or using #bakerjoblog!